 The Tema West Municipal Assembly (TWMA) in the Greater Accra Region hosts perhaps one of the biggest slums in the eastern part of the Greater Accra Region.

-The springing up of these make-shift structures does not only pose a threat to the environment along the Tema Motorway but is also a security threat to motorists and residents of that area.
+The springing up of these make-shift structures not only poses a threat to the environment along the Tema Motorway but is also a security threat to motorists and residents of that area.

 “If he or she is not ready to develop the land, we as an assembly will approach the Tema Development Company Ltd (TDC) to re-enter the land and take possession of it.